ErkoRisthein/jf-hw-money-transfers/README.md

 You are given a bank simulator program, which demonstrates concurrent transfers of money.
 * The program creates **n** number of accounts each having **n** as its initial balance. **n** is taken from the program’s main arguments.
-* The program creates a donator **thread per account** with a **source account** and a **list of target accounts** - a shuffled list of all accounts except the source one.
+* The program creates a **donator thread per account** with a **source account** and a **list of target accounts** - a shuffled list of all accounts except the source one.
-* Every donator thread transfers **1 unit of money** from the **source account** to **every recipient account** sleeping 100ms after each transfer.
+* Every donator thread transfers **1 unit of money** from the **source account** to **every recipient account** sleeping _100ms_ after each transfer.
 After those transfers the thread stops.
-* Bank simulator prints all balances before starting the transfers, after the transfers have finished and during the transfers once per 100ms.
+* Bank simulator prints all balances before starting the transfers, after the transfers have finished and during the transfers once per _100ms_.
 Printing is done in the main thread in parallel with transfers.
 * Printing format: **balance<sub>1</sub> balance<sub>2</sub> balance<sub>3</sub> ... balance<sub>n</sub> total**

 Some of the things mentioned above are not implemented correctly or not implemented at all.
 Your task is to implement them in a thread-safe, deadlock-free manner.